Aufco/powerpoint-layout-designer/README.md

 - **Real-time Preview**: See exactly how your slide will look
 - **Element Types**: Title boxes, text boxes, and image placeholders
 - **Formatting Options**: Font selection, sizes, list types, and positioning
+- **Template-Based Design**: Start with professional templates or create custom layouts

 ### AI Content Generation
 - **Topic-Based Generation**: Enter any topic to generate presentation outlines